Current order processing time is approx 5-6 business days.

 Characteristics: Shrub 3 m spread 2 m

-Seeds per packet: 5
+Seed per packet: 5

 Telopea speciosissima is a spectacular flowering upright shrub to about 3 metres but is often shorter in cultivation.

-The blood red flowers occur in a tight cluster at the ends of the erect stems up to 15 cm or more in diameter from mid spring to early summer.
+The blood-red flowers occur in a tight cluster at the ends of the erect stems up to 15 cm or more in diameter from mid-spring to early summer.

 Large leafy bracts occur at the base of the inflorescence.
-The Waratah is ideal for cut flower's being long lasting with flowers occurring terminally on long straight stems.
+The Waratah is ideal for cut flowers being long-lasting with flowers occurring terminally on long straight stems.

 The leaves are large, leathery and may be irregularly serrated up to 250 mm long.